 Today it’s different.
 The decision of when to retire is no longer clear-cut.

-It’s much less likely that you’ll stay at the same employer long enough to qualify for a meaningful pension.
+It’s much less likely that you’ll remain with the same employer long enough to qualify for a meaningful pension.
 Many companies don’t even offer pensions any more, offering only tax-sheltered savings plans (such as a 401(K)) instead.
 And the window in which you can begin to collect Social Security has widened to age 62 to 70.

+Americans now retire an average of three years earlier than they had planned.
+This may be come about due to health issues, needing to care for a loved one with health issues, being laid off and unable to find a new job, or being offered an attractive early retirement package.
 In fact, the average age at which American workers retire is now 62.
-Americans also retire an average of three years earlier than they had planned.
-This may be come about due to health issues or needing to care for a loved one with health issues, being laid off and unable to find a new job, or being offered an attractive early retirement package.

-You may find yourself facing the decision of whether or not to retire sooner than you expect.
+You may find yourself facing the decision of whether or not to retire, and that decision may come sooner than you expect.
 How can you decide if it’s the right time to retire?

 It’s a complicated decision, and there are many factors to consider.
-This article will help you navigate some of these issues and answer some of the many questions you are facing.
+This article will help you navigate some of these issues and answer some of the many questions you will face.

 1. Are you emotionally ready to retire?

-I had to confront this dilemma two years ago.
-I was planning to retire in September, 2017, when I would be 60 years old and have 21 years of service with my employer.
+I had to confront this dilemma several years ago.
+My original plan was to retire in September, 2017, when I would be 60 years old and have 21 years of service with my employer.
 I would be qualified for full retirement and full stock vesting.
-But in 2013, my company offered a very generous early retirement package, the centerpiece of which was enough money in a sheltered retirement medical account to pay for health insurance for my husband and me for about seven years.
-That should cover us up to the time when we will qualify for Medicare.
+But in 2013, my company offered a very generous early retirement package, the centerpiece of which was enough money in a sheltered retirement medical account to pay for health insurance (at 2013 prices) for about seven years.
+That would cover a good bit of our health insurance premiums until we qualify for Medicare.

-After six months of pondering my options and running our finances through numerous scenarios using online retirement projection tools (Fidelity has a good one), I finally came to a stark realization.
+After six months of pondering my options and running our finances through numerous scenarios using online retirement projection tools, I finally came to a stark realization.

 I was ready.
 I really wanted it.
 My career wasn’t going anywhere and I no longer felt much joy in what I was doing every day.
 I was willing to sacrifice some of the things a couple more years of earned income would provide and live a little more frugally in exchange for my freedom.

 My financial advisor was not amused.
-But with her expertise and with a commitment from my husband and me to control spending and do a few things to earn some extra income, we were able to construct a plan to make it work.
+But with her expertise and with a commitment from my husband and me to control spending and do a few things to earn some extra income, we constructed a plan to make it work.